• Mail

 Dishwashers should never be overloaded.
 Loads should be distributed and racked such that cleaning will be effective.
 It is recommended that plastic items be loaded into the unit’s top rack to avoid their coming into contact with hot elements in the unit’s bottom and then melting, or being jostled by the power of the sprayers and subsequently blocking them, which may prevent the water from reaching the unit’s entire load.

 It is important to monitor the unit for failure to fully drain, as well as for leaks, excessive noise and movement, and burning smells, which can indicate a burned-out motor, an issue with the plumbing connected to the unit, or a problem with its original installation.
-A qualified professional should evaluate a malfunctioning unit and perform any repairs.
+A qualified professional should evaluate a malfunctioning unit and perform any repairs

-August 18, 2018/in Blog, Home Safety, Homeowner Tools, On-Going Home Maintenance /by Scott Price
+August 18, 2018/in Blog, Home Safety, Homeowner Tools, On-Going Home Maintenance/by Scott Price

 Sinks are a category of plumbing fixtures that includes kitchen sinks, service sinks, bar sinks, mop sinks and wash sinks.
 A sink is considered a different item than a lavatory (or a bathroom sink), although the terms are often used interchangeably.
 Sinks can be made of enameled cast-iron, vitreous china, stainless steel, porcelain-enameled formed steel, non-vitreous ceramic, and plastic materials.